DavidCary/react-measured-grid/docs/MeasuredGrid.md

 The following `MeasuredGrid` instance methods are available for use:

-  - getScrollPositions()
+  - `getScrollPositions()`
     - retrieves information about the current position of the grid within the view window
     - takes no arguments
     - returns an object with the following properties:
-      - 'column': a ScrollPosition instance for the current horizontal scroll position
+      - `column`: a [ScrollPosition](./ScrollPosition.md) instance for the current horizontal scroll position
-      - 'isScrolling': a boolean indicating whether a scrolling operation, typically browser driven animation, appears to be in progress
+      - `isScrolling`: a boolean indicating whether a scrolling operation, typically browser driven animation, appears to be in progress
-      - 'row': a ScrollPosition instance for the current vertical scroll position
+      - `row`: a [ScrollPosition](./ScrollPosition.md) instance for the current vertical scroll position
-  - PositionAt(rowPosition, columnPosition)
+  - `PositionAt(rowPosition, columnPosition)`
     - positions the grid within the view window
-    - takes the following arguments, both optional:
+    - takes the following arguments (each is ignored if falsey):
-      - rowPosition: a ScrollPosition instance indicating how to vertically reposition the grid
+      - rowPosition: a [ScrollPosition](./ScrollPosition.md) instance indicating how to vertically reposition the grid
-      - columnPosition: a ScrollPosition instance that indicates how to horizontally reposition the grid
+      - columnPosition: a [ScrollPosition](./ScrollPosition.md) instance that indicates how to horizontally reposition the grid
     - does not return a value